 According to the stages of child development, ages 12 to 18 is the stage called Adolescence where the child undergoes different changes in the way they perceive the world around them and change accordingly.
 They learn social hierarchies and as human nature is, they want to not experience the FOMO and dive into the world of being a full-time teenager!

-Social media and child psychology
+Social media, self-esteem and child psychology

 Social media has taken the world by storm with everyone following the herd mentality.
 Selfies became a way of telling people, “hey look at me!” when in reality they don’t look up from their phones.
 Social Media addiction is a real thing.
 There are a ton of body image issues that can manifest in teenagers from today’s social media culture and it is seen in both boys and girls.
 The image of fitness and curves being in the right places with this one body type that is supposed to be everyone’s goal.